 This is the default, safe, and recommended mode.

-In this mode, the system creates an iframe within the target webpage and injects 3rd-party code.
-This ensures that the page code and the 3rd-party code do not interfere with each other.
-The 3rd-party code is contained in the iframe, preventing any potential damage to the page or vice versa.
+In this mode, the system creates a "Friendly" Iframe within the target webpage and injects third-party code.
+This ensures that the page code and the third-party code do not interfere with each other.
+The third-party code is contained in the iframe, preventing any potential damage to the page or vice versa.

 IFrame container (strict)